In This Article

 Side Effects & Risks of Taking Painkillers

-The side effects and risks associated with painkillers can vary.
+The side effects and risks associated with painkillers can vary depending on the type of medication used.

 - Swelling in the face, arms, lower legs, throat, tongue, feet, and ankles